sh377c0d3/AppSec-Payloads/README.md

-# Payloads Arsenal for Penetration Tester and Bug Bounty Hunters
+# AppSec Payloads Arsenal for Penetration Tester and Bug Bounty Hunters

 ## I really want to thank entire open-source community as well as members, without you all this Repository wouldn't have existed!
 So Thank you so much everyone!